timpamungkas/spring-microservice/documentations/spring-ms-employee-guideline.md

 Jhipster's 3.11 default hibernate version is 4.x.x, while currently hibernate already on hibernate 5.
 I try to update hibernate version into 5.2.x.Final, but it seems hibernate 5.2.x is not compatible with jhipster 3.11, because I keep getting error

 In this case, if you want to use hibernate 5 ([why](http://stackoverflow.com/questions/31965179/whats-new-in-hibernate-5)) just use version `5.1.2.Final`

+However, it's not without any reason that JHipster people does not update (yet) hibernate to version 5.
+By default, JHipster suggest [hazelcast](https://hazelcast.com/use-cases/caching/hibernate-second-level-cache/) for caching.
+By the time this article was written (JHipster 3.11 and Hibernate 5.x), Hazelcast has not provided support for Hibernate 5.
+So the decision is in your hand which hibernate version will you use.